Parks and Green Spaces

 - West End Lane

-Camden’s Green Space team manage 76 parks and over 300 green spaces on housing estates, sheltered housing sites, verges, churchyards and cemeteries, corporate properties, education sites, nature reserves, and allotments.
+Camden’s Green Space team manage parks and green spaces on housing estates, sheltered housing sites, verges, churchyards and cemeteries, corporate properties, education sites, nature reserves, and allotments.
 Within these sites we are responsible for:

 - keeping our sites safe, welcoming and clean (please see our park byelaws)